sandtiger76/az-104-study-journey/Project 1_Azure_Compute_and_Identity_Management.md

 ***

-## 🧪 Step 3: SSH Access to VM
+## ✅ Step 3: SSH into the VM

-If public IP is assigned:
+This step verifies secure access to the VM using SSH and confirms NSG rules.
+🔧 CLI Commands
+3.1 Get VM Public IP

 ```bash
 az vm list-ip-addresses \